Tomasz-Smelcerz-SAP/kyma-operator-istio/README.md

 This project hosts two golang modules: one with the k8s API for the operator, the second with the operator itself.
 The split allows for other projects to import just the API without having to import all the dependencies/libraries of the operator implementation.

-steps:
+The Steps:

-1) Setup the repository
+1) Setup the github repository

 2) Create subdirectories for API and the controller mkdir k8s-api